The worst thing a tattoo artist can do isn’t a bad tattoo. It’s giving someone a life-long disease.

 Infections and other skin issues can be caused by using cheap equipment, especially ink.
 Currently, there’s no FDA-approved tattoo ink on the market.
 Unfortunately, this means that some tattoo companies will put cheap materials in their ink that are unsafe for skin.
-Additionally, there are knockoffs on the market that look like the good ink tattoo artists use, but they actually have dangerous material in them.
+Additionally, there are knockoffs on the market that look like the good ink that artists use, but the tattoo dyes actually have dangerous material in them.

 Where to Buy Safe Equipment